PREDICT-EPFL/holohover-docker/README.md

 - **Logging and data collection tools** for gathering logs and experimental data from remote devices.

 ## Usage
-The entrypoint is the `holohover` Python script, which makes use of all the scripts and tools in this repository.

-The configuration of the IP addresses of the remote machines (both workstations and embedded platforms on the hovercraft) is done in the `remote-launch/config.sh` file.

-The `holohover` script exposes the following commands:

-# Holohover Docker

-This repository contains all the necessary files to set up and manage the **Holohover system** using Docker.

-## Contents

-This repository includes:
-- **Dockerfiles** for both workstation and embedded platform images.
-- **Scripts for Docker image management**, including building, pushing, and handling Docker registries.
-- **Experiment management scripts** for remotely starting and stopping experiments.
-- **Logging and data collection tools** for gathering logs and experimental data from remote devices.

-## Usage

 The entry point is the `holohover` Python script, which integrates all the scripts and tools in this repository.